 - Apply knowledge and understanding of the factors that underpin performance and involvement in physical activity, sport and dance

 - Analyse and evaluate the factors that underpin performance and involvement in physical activity, sport and dance.

 - Demonstrate and apply relevant skills and techniques in physical activity, sport and dance.

 Overview of the PE Curriculum

-The topics students cover throughout Key Stage 3 and Key Stage 4 are outlined in the table below:
+The topics students cover throughout Key Stage 3 and Key Stage 4 are outlined in the link below:

 Links to GCSE Exam Board Specifications

 The specification code for Cambridge National Sports Studies is J813.